protonemedia/laravel-form-components/README.md

 #### Laravel Livewire

-You can use the `@wire` and `@endwire` directives to use bind a form to a Livewire component.
+You can use the `@wire` and `@endwire` directives to bind a form to a Livewire component.
 Let's take a look at the `ContactForm` example from the official Livewire documentation.

 ```php
 use Livewire\Component;